aymericb/exposition/readme.md

 * Upload the Exposition files to your web server.
 * Edit the **php/core/config.php** file, in particular
   * **PHOTO\_DIR** must point to the directory containing album and photos
-  * **CACHE\_DIR** must point to a writable, cache directory, which will contain the thumnails and photos generated at smaller sizes
+  * **CACHE\_DIR** must point to a writable, cache directory, which will contain the thumbnails and photos generated at smaller sizes
 * Upload albums and photos to **PHOTO\_DIR**
   * Each directory represents an album and each image file represents a photo.
   * Albums can have sub-albums and/or photos.